All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 after Vasi's etching and they belong to Cardinal Ranuccio Farnese (left) and to the Duke of Parma (right); the design of the central window was slightly modified to make room for them.

-In 1731 the last Duke of Parma died and his sister Elisabeth, wife of King Philip V of Spain, assured the
+In 1731 the last Duke of Parma died and his niece Elisabeth, wife of King Philip V of Spain, assured the

-Duchy to his son Charles; in 1734 Charles became King of Naples and of Sicily and transferred the property of Palazzo Farnese to this kingdom.
+Duchy to his son Charles of Bourbon; in 1734 Charles became King of Naples and of Sicily and transferred the property of Palazzo Farnese to this kingdom.

 (above) Detail of the cornice designed by Michelangelo, which is similar to that of the fortress of Civitavecchia; (below) decoration between ground and first floor